Greenheart/keystatic-sveltekit/README.md

-# keystatic-svelte
+# keystatic-sveltekit

+This project shows how to integrate Keystatic CMS with SvelteKit.
+You can read the [blog post](https://samuelplumppu.se/blog/keystatic-sveltekit-markdoc) to learn more about why this is useful, and how it works.

+## Some of the key features

-- Allow running Keystatic with the same server as SvelteKit, to make both deployments and local development easier.
+- This setup makes it simple to run Keystatic with the same server as SvelteKit, to make both deployments and local development easier.
+Especially smaller projects will benefit from having less moving parts, while larger projects can separate the CMS server from the main app/website server while still benefitting from not having to install and maintain an additional metaframework just for the CMS.
+If you already use SvelteKit, why not use it for the CMS as well?
 - Uses `markdoc-svelte` to render rich content with support for embedding interactive Svelte components and other features of Markdoc.
-- In order to separate app styles from Keystatic, we use SvelteKit [layout groups](<https://svelte.dev/docs/kit/advanced-routing#Advanced-layouts-(group)>).
-  - Once SvelteKit supports [dynamically adding routes](https://github.com/sveltejs/kit/issues/8896), we could remove the need for using layout groups and render Keystatic via the SvelteKit [handle](https://svelte.dev/docs/kit/hooks#Server-hooks-handle) hook.
-This would make it very simple to embed Keystatic within a SvelteKit project since there would no longer be a need to define custom Keystatic routes since that would be handled by the `handleKeystatic()` hook.
+- Supports deeply nested pages, giving more flexibility for how to organise posts and their URLs.
+- Supports hot reloading during development to make it simple and enjoyable to edit `keystatic.config.ts` and quickly see the results in the CMS.

-- It's possible to only enable Keystatic in specific environments, like `development`:
+## How to only enable Keystatic CMS during `development`:

+If you use the Keystatic `local` storage mode, here's how you enable the CMS only during `development`:

 ```ts
 // src/hooks.server.ts